Create & Manage Inspections

 Important Notes

-• Keep in mind that if you are or will be using the Citizen Portal, staff should be using the scheduling system.
+• Keep in mind that if you are or will be using the citizen portal, staff should be using the scheduling system.
 Not using this component reduces the power and effectiveness of the system.

 Add & Schedule an Inspection